phengemuhle/capstone/README.md

 User will sign in with chosen credentials.

-User will be able to search inventory based on many options (company, size, location, jem choice, cut….)
+User will be able to search inventory based on many options (company, size, design, location, jem)

-User will be able to choose the jewelry and drag and drop selected gems into the grid of possible options.
-This will render the design as a 3d model.
+User will be able to choose the jewelry change possible color combos form list.
+This will render the design as a model viewable as AR on customer (face/ears/*&&%$#%**)

 Once a design is chosen the user will be able to place the order with the company.
 This will require a user to sign in to there account with the company.